x1nigo/mutt-x/README.md

 # mutt-x
 A script meant to set up an email client with neomutt.
-As of now, this only works with gmail &ndash; I haven't gotten around to making this more extensible yet.
+As of now, this only works with Gmail &ndash; I haven't gotten around to making this more extensible yet.

-If you are prompted for your gmail password, don't put your actual one &ndash; you need to enable `two-factor authentication` and get an `app-password`.
+If you are prompted for your Gmail password, don't put your actual one &ndash; you need to enable `two-factor authentication` and get an `app-password`.
 Use that one for the password prompt and it will be encrypted by the end of the script.